-The Group's interest in joint venture entities are recorded using the equity method of accounting in the consolidated financial statements, whereby the investment is initially measured at cost and adjusted thereafter for the post-acquisition change in the Group's share of net assets of the joint venture entity.
-In addition, the Group's share of the profit or loss of the joint venture entity is included in the Group's profit or loss.
+Separate joint venture entities providing joint venturers with an interest to net assets are classified as a joint venture and accounted for using the equity method.
+Under the equity method, the investment is initially recognised at cost (including transaction costs) and adjusted thereafter for the post-acquisition change in the Company's share of net assets of the joint venture.
+In addition, the Company's share of the profit or loss of the joint venture is included in the Company's profit or loss.